Residential Permits

 Exception Process

 A limited number of spaces have been allocated to accommodate first-year residents who demonstrate a compelling need or who would suffer undue hardship under the First-Year Resident Parking Policy.
 Exception requests require appropriate justification for approval.
-The link to the exception application will be posted below beginning August 1, 2023.
+PLEASE DO NOT UPLOAD MEDICAL DOCUMENTATION.
+The link to the exception application will be posted below beginning August 1, 2025.

 Exceptions will be reviewed by a committee consisting of a diverse group of staff and student representatives.
 Granted exceptions will be kept to a minimum.
 Committee decisions are considered final.
 Exception requests must be approved prior to bringing a vehicle to campus.